deer-marketing-lab/tisemdown/README.md

 Follow these steps:

   - Create a new RStudio project with a {tisemdown} template.
-    -   In RStudio, click on **File** &gt; **New Project** &gt; **New Directory**.
+      - In RStudio, click on **File** \> **New Project** \> **New Directory**.
       - Then select **Thesis Project using tisemdown** from the dropdown.
 It will be near the bottom.
           - HINT: You’ll see the graduation cap as the icon on the left for the appropriate project type.

 <!-- NOTE: UPDATE THIS IMAGE (FIXME!) -->

 ![](https://raw.githubusercontent.com/deer-marketing-lab/tisemdown/master/docs/reference/figures/tisemdown_proj.png)

   - Next, give your project a name and specify where you’d like the files to appear.
 In the screenshot below, the project name is `my_thesis` and it will appear as a new folder on my Desktop.

 ![](https://raw.githubusercontent.com/deer-marketing-lab/tisemdown/master/docs/reference/figures/tisemdown_proj_name.png)